Apodini/Apodini/Documentation/PropertyWrapper/Parameter.md

 }
 ```

-## Parameters Defining An Endpoint
+## Path Parameters

 Some middleware types and protocols can expose parameters as part of the endpoint defining charactersistics.
 E.g. RESTful and OpenAPI based APIs use the URI path to define endpoints using variables such as `/birds/BIRD_ID` to identify the `Bird` the request is target at using the `BIRD_ID`.
-The `@Parameter` property wraper does not expose this option as Apodini can not automatically decide between exposing a parameter as a lightweight parameter or a parameter defining an endpoint.
+The `@Parameter` property wraper exposes the option to explictly defining a parameter as defining an andpoint using the `.path` option.

 ### Defining a Parameter  Defining an Endpoint in an Endpoint